nathanbuckley/Fanos/README.md

 ## Todo
-> Things I would like to do in futur iterations
+> Things I would like to do in future iterations

-- [ ] Design 3D printable top and bottom case
+- [ ] Design 3D printable top and bottom housing
 - [ ] Add external temp sensor
 - [ ] Animate splash screen
 - [ ] Improve screen layout